 Use a safe environment to try out investing together

 For a more adventurous lesson, why not start investing with your child?
-With a Junior Stocks and Shares ISA, you can invest up to £4,368 every year (subject to change) in a tax-efficient way.
+With a Junior Stocks and Shares ISA (Stocks and Shares JISA), you can invest up to £9,000 every year (subject to change) in a tax-efficient way - this is their JISA annual allowance.
 The money within the account is owned by your child, meaning nobody can dip into their savings.
 Your child’s funds are also locked away until their 18th birthday.
 Once they’re 18, they gain full control of their money and their account will automatically become a Stocks and Shares ISA.

 Thanks to robo-investing platforms, like Wealthify, opening a Junior Stocks and Shares ISA is a lot easier than you might think.
 All you need to do is choose how much to invest and the level of risk that suits you and your child.
 From there, the hard work is taken care of by investment experts.